 Investing in stocks is one of the best ways to build wealth and own a portion of the world’s most amazing business.
-Stocks are portions of real companies that are publicly traded across international stock exchanges.
+Unfortunately, millions of people miss out on this legendary wealth building machine known as the stock market.

 A whopping 46% of Americans currently do not invest in the stock market.
 I think that’s a shame because all of us spend our hard earned money with several publicly traded companies like Google, Apple, McDonald’s, and others every day.

 If you enjoy the product, why not enjoy owning the stock too?

 Hopefully, this article will change your mindset into a positive one where you embrace stocks and shift towards a wealth building mindset instead of consumer mindset.

 You can consume your favorite products and services while building wealth at the same time.
 You can then pass down this wealth to your children, relatives, or favorite organization in the future.

 It’s important to think long term and prepare for the future now so you have more options in life.